 Yep, you guessed it.
-My teacher put soap on my tongue and stood me in the corner.
+My teacher put soap on my tongue and stood me in the corner for an old-fashioned kids time out.
 She decided that if I was going to use my mouth to hurt someone, she would do something to keep my mouth from enjoying that activity.
 And it worked.
 I never bit anyone again, mostly because I didn’t EVER again want to experience the same pain and taste the soap left lingering.

 Now, I’m not advocating that we all get a giant bottle of soap and start dousing disobedient children.
 Please don’t hear that.
 I bring up this story to illustrate my point: We don’t usually stop a behavior unless the consequences we face are logical, painful, and memorable.
 Take, for example, touching the stove.
 You’ve probably burned yourself on something at some point in your life.
 What keeps you from touching the stove?
 It’s mostly the fear of that painful and memorable consequence: getting burned.

-So, based on that lesson, is time out an effective discipline tactic?
-I’d argue that it’s not.
+So, based on that lesson, does putting kids in time out have an effective discipline result?
+I’d argue that it doesn’t.
 Here’s why.

-1. Time out is neither painful nor memorable.
+1. Putting kids in time out is neither painful nor memorable.

 As parents, we don’t give natural consequences to our children.
 (I’m trusting that you are not pushing your kids down on the sidewalk.
 Haha!)
 But the consequences we do give should be “painful” in the sense that the child actually wants to avoid the consequence.

-I find that time out costs my kids very little, maybe a little time away at most.
+I find that putting kids in time out costs them very little, maybe a little time away at most.
 And let me tell you a secret about that.
 MANY children actually enjoy a little time away from the situation.
 They need to be removed from it and don’t know how to do that themselves, so they act out.
 When we respond by giving them a time out, we are actually making them happy.
 That encourages the very behavior we are trying to stop.
-And of course, it leaves them ill-equipped for handling problems when we aren’t right there to remove them from the situation.
+And, of course, it leaves them ill-equipped for handling problems when we aren’t right there to remove them from the situation.

 2. Logical consequences are far more effective.

-If the time out chair isn’t teaching my children anything, I need a better solution.
+If putting kids in a time out chair isn’t teaching them anything, I need a better solution.
 I have no desire to tell them the same things over and over again.
-I want them to learn the lesson and I bet you do too!
+I want them to learn the lesson, and I bet you do too!
 Logical consequences are the answer to this.
 The concept is simple.
 Rather than just spewing out wrath and penalty for inappropriate behavior, take a few minutes to cool down (you can read more about that here).
 Then, come up with something that “fits the crime,” so to speak.
 Like I mentioned above, if my child leaves his bike out, he clearly hasn’t proven that he is responsible enough to ride it.
 So I take away that privilege for a period of time.
 For little guys, this might be one day.
 Older kids might lose it for one week.

 This kind of consequence puts the responsibility back on the child.
 It costs them something, and it’s memorable.
 Now it might not work perfectly or right away, but think about it.
-What benefit would sitting a child in time out be for helping the child remember to put his bike away?
+What benefit would sitting a child in time out have for helping the child remember to put his bike away?
 There is no logical correlation to the child.
-I hate to leave you hanging without many example here, but I do discuss this more in depth in my post Creative Consequences for Kids.
+I hate to leave you hanging without many examples here, but I do discuss this more in-depth in my post Creative Consequences for Kids.
 You’ll find lots of practical ideas there.

 3. Time out does little for the heart condition.

 So what do you think?
-Are you ready to try it?
+Are you ready to give up the kids time out?